 - Larimer County supports maintaining state per capita funding for local public health services and adjusting annual allocations for inflation.

 - Larimer County supports collaboration among public and private sector partners in the public health system.

 Contact: Adrienne LeBailly, MD

 - Larimer County supports legislation that increases resources to provide for services funded under the Older Americans Act.

-- Larimer County supports the Older Coloradoans Bill and the continued support by the Colorado State Legislature to fund programs for the aging in Colorado.
+- Larimer County supports programs funded by the Colorado State Legislature for the aging adults in Colorado.

 - Larimer County supports the central role of families and informal caregivers and all long-term care policies and programs to support them.